-At Engagency, we’ve spent the last decade supporting Sitecore customers.
-Those ten years have given us a lot of insight into the powerful functionality of this platform, and what it can do when it’s implemented properly.
+At Engagency, we’ve spent over a decade supporting Sitecore customers.
+Those ten-plus years have given us a lot of insight into the powerful functionality of this platform, and what it can do when it’s implemented properly.

 Unfortunately, we’ve also seen firsthand how an implementation can go wrong, when our customers call us in to fix a poorly architected solution from their former Sitecore vendor.

 Here are the top culprits we’ve identified that cause Sitecore performance issues: